El Señor de los Cielos season 7: Casting

 After having been present at the Telemundo Upfront for the 2019-2020 television season, and having been present in the season trailer.
-Gala Montes, who previously participated in two previous seasons playing Luzma Casillas, confirmed that she left the series due to inconformity with the script of her character.
+Gala Montes, who previously participated in two previous seasons playing Luzma Casillas, confirmed that she left the series due to unconformity with the script of her character.

 On 21 June 2019, it was confirmed that Venezuelan actress Coraima Torres would be part of the season.
 On 16 July 2019, Jesús Moré who played Omar Terán confirmed his departure from the series and said "I think it's a good decision, I think the character gave what he had to give in the sixth season.
 What not did Omar Terán?
 I touched some climax peaks, of vices ...
 I think the character gave many things and as an actor he enriched me infinitely."
 On 24 July 2019, Matías Novoa confirmed his participation in the season together with Rafael Amaya, who had left the series in the previous season.

 Later after having started the production of the season, Amaya stopped appearing on the set of the production, something that Telemundo did not clarify.
 On 11 August 2019, Plutarco Haza's return to the season was confirmed.
 On 14 August 2019, People en Español magazine confirmed that Isabella Castillo, Carmen Aub, Karla Carrillo, Iván Arana, Fernando Noriega, Alejandro López, Álex Walerstein, Ninel Conde, Dayana Garroz, and Alberto Guerra would be back in the season.

 On 16 September 2019, People en Español magazine reported that Danna García would join the cast of the season as Violeta, along with Rubén Arciniegas.
 Subsequently, on 17 September 2019, the magazine confirmed the return of Eduardo Santamarina, Robinson Díaz, and Fernando Noriega to the season, as well as the inclusion of new characters such as Manuel Landeta, and Julián Román among others.
 Although it was confirmed that Rafael Amaya would be in the seventh season, during the season's premiere; Telemundo confirmed that his character died.